mishrabhinav/docsoc-events/README.md

 This application is still in its intial stages.
 If you are interested in developing it with me, please feel free to contact me.

-Look for the [TODO](docs/TODO.md) file in for the features to be implemented and future plans.
+Look at the [TODO](docs/TODO.md) file for the features to be implemented and future plans.